Lifting free divisors: Examples of group actions

 \section{Examples of group actions}

 \begin{sit} We now apply the results of \S\ref{sec:groupactions} to a number of coregular and cofree group actions.
-For each $\vp:X\to S=X\slashslash G$, we determine when $T^1_{X/S}$ is Cohen-Macaulay of codimension $2$, and determine the liftable vector fields.
+For each $\vp:X\to S=X\slashslash G$, we determine when $T^1_{X/S}$ is Cohen--Macaulay of codimension $2$, and determine the liftable vector fields.
 These examples come from classifications that provide the number and degrees of the generating invariants.

 To check our hypotheses for $\vp$, however, it is necessary to choose specific generating invariants.
 For many of the examples below, we have used Macaulay2 \cite{M2} to find all invariants of the given degrees \footnote{The vector space of degree $d$ invariants of a linear representation of a connected group is just the space of degree $d$ polynomials annihilated by the linear vector fields corresponding to the Lie algebra action.}, make a choice of generating invariants to find an explicit form for $\vp$, compute the dimension of the critical locus of $\vp$, and find the module of liftable vector fields.
 A different choice of generating invariants gives a different presentation of $\CC[X]^G$ as a polynomial ring, a new $\vp'$ (equal to $\vp$ composed with a diffeomorphism in $S$), and a different module of liftable vector fields.